1005 N. Marion St.

 Violation of Community Control in Pasco County, Florida

 In felony cases resolved in the courthouse in New Port Richey or Dade City, FL, the court might sentence the defendant to community control instead of incarceration in prison.
-In many cases, community control is followed by a term of regular felony probation.
-The court determines the special conditions of community control at the time of sentencing.

-The community control program in Pasco County, FL, is structured to accommodate a person, who without the program, might return to jail or prison.
-After the probation officer alleges a violation of community control, the procedures are similar to the procedures used after an allegation of violation of probation.
+The community control program in Pasco County, FL, is structured to accommodate a person who, without the program, might return to jail or prison.

-After being place on community control, contact an attorney about getting the community control portion of probation rolled into regular probation with early termination.
 An attorney can file a motion for early termination of community control or probation in Dade City or New Port Richey in Pasco County, FL.

 The Technical Notification Letter after a Probation Violation